Instagram, Snapchat, Vine and Tumblr are more popular with teens

 The high school dance is a rite of passage of sorts – a stumbling, bumbling, braces-filled night of awkwardness often accompanied by the dreaded chaperone.
 For today’s teenagers, Facebook has become the social media equivalent of the chaperone.
 You might show up to the dance, but the fun is in the cloakroom afterwards, away from the chaperone’s eyes.
 There are many conflicting reports about teenagers’ relationships with Facebook.
 These can effectively be sorted into three categories:

 Teenagers are leaving Facebook in droves;

-- Teenagers are not leaving Facebook in droves;
+Teenagers are not leaving Facebook in droves;

 Teenagers are using the site more than ever.